Our Conditions of Carriage

 Transporting your Checked-in Baggage to our Check-in point is your responsibility.
 That includes carrying, lifting, moving and securing your Baggage.

 7.15 What happens if my Baggage is delayed, lost or Damaged during International travel?

 It's important to remember that our liability to you is limited.
 We strongly recommend you arrange travel insurance that covers delayed, lost or Damaged Baggage, just in case.

 If you make a claim for Damage with us, you will need proof of the Damage.

 - We are only liable for Damage or delay that happens during travel Ticketed on Air New Zealand Flights or Code Share Flights.
 If we issue a Ticket or check in Baggage for a flight with another Airline, we are acting as an agent for that Airline.
 This means their conditions will apply instead of ours.

 - We are not liable for any Damage that occurs because we were complying with laws or Government regulations, orders or requirements, or from your failure to comply with them.

 - If your Baggage is Damaged or delayed during International travel, our liability is limited.
 This limit is set out in the International Regulations we must follow.
-This limit does not apply if you prove that the Damage resulted from an act or omission by us.
-This includes acts or omissions of our employees or agents acting within the scope of their employment with the intent to cause Damage, or recklessly knowing that Damage would probably result.
+This limit does not apply if you prove that the Damage resulted from an act or omission of our employees or agents acting within the scope of their employment and done with the intent to cause Damage, or recklessly knowing that Damage would probably result.

 - We are not liable for Damage to your Checked-in Baggage if it had inherent defects or was of poor quality.